-The objective of this Penn Dental Medicine residency is to train a thoroughly qualified clinician and educator in the field of Oral Medicine.
-See program goals and objectives as well as the curriculum management plan (PDF).
+The objective of this Penn Oral Medicine residency is to train a thoroughly qualified clinician and educator in the field of Oral Medicine.
+See the program goals and objectives as well as the curriculum management plan (PDF).

 In addition to extensive clinical experience, foundational knowledge in Oral Medicine is delivered throughout the residency program via a strong didactic curriculum.
 Opportunities for residents to explore particular areas of interest in Oral Medicine are encouraged.
 Also, opportunities for clinical and didactic instruction in undergraduate Oral Medicine courses and participation in departmental clinical and laboratory research projects prepare residents for an academic career in Oral Medicine.

 The highly respected research environment at Penn Dental Medicine and throughout the University of Pennsylvania provides a valuable opportunity for students applying to residency programs to combine their specialty training with advanced research and academic opportunities.
-To that end, Penn Dental Medicine offers a Master of Science in Oral Biology (MSOB) and a Doctor of Science in Dentistry (DScD) that can be earned concurrent with a specialty certificate, preparing students to successfully enter the field of academic dentistry while also becoming skilled clinicians in specialty care.
+To that end, Penn Dental Medicine offers the 3-year Master of Science in Oral Biology (MSOB) and 5-year Doctor of Science in Dentistry (DScD) tracks in addition to the 2-year Oral Medicine certificate track for residents interested in pursuing advanced degree and enhancing the research training.
 On completion of the oral medicine clinical certificate track, residents admitted to the academic track are expected to immediately transition to either the MSOB or DScD program to continue their training.
 Through the MSOB and DScD programs, students are encouraged to pursue their individual research interests with projects that can span the diverse disciplines and research labs within Penn Dental Medicine’s basic and clinical sciences and across the University.
 Penn Oral Medicine residency program accepts up to 5 residents per year.